bhasarma/mlcoursezoom-camp/WK08-09-midterm-project/README.md

 - [Photo by Monstera from Pexels](https://www.pexels.com/photo/cutout-paper-composition-of-bank-with-dollar-bills-5849548/)

 ## Contacts
 Any feedback, question or suggestion?
-Feel free to contact me!<br>
+You are welcomed to contact me!<br>
 [<img src="https://img.shields.io/badge/Gmail-EA4335?style=flat-square&logo=Gmail&logoColor=white" />](mailto:b.sarma1729@gmail.com)

-If you like the work, consider clicking on the ⭐.
+Last but not the least, if you like the work, consider clicking on the ⭐